Mick Poole (speedway rider): Speedway career

 Poole won a bronze medal at the Australian Championship in 2001 and won the Longtrack title the same year.

-He rode in the top tier of British Speedway from 1985 to 1994, riding for various clubs, but spent most of his time with Peterborough Panthers.
+Poole rode in the top tier of British Speedway from 1985 to 1994, riding for various clubs, but spent most of his time with Peterborough Panthers.
 In 1988, he helped the Peterborough win the Fours Championship during the 1988 National League season.
 In 1989, he helped the Peterborough win the Fours Championship again, during the 1989 National League season.

-He was part of the Peterborough team that completed the treble of league, knockout cup and fours during the 1992 British League Division Two season.
+Poole was part of the Peterborough team that completed the treble of league, knockout cup and fours during the 1992 British League Division Two season.
 Also in 1992, he finished runner-up in the British League Division Two Riders Championship, held on 19 September at Brandon Stadium.
 Poole and Róbert Nagy both finished on 13 points but Poole lost the run off for the title.

-In 1993, he finished runner up again in the Riders' Championship after losing another run off for the title.
+In 1993, Poole finished runner up again in the Riders' Championship after losing another run off for the title.
 Remarkably, he had tied once again on 13 points but this time with Gary Allan.

-He won the fours (for a fourth time) in 1994, as part of the Oxford Cheetahs team during the 1994 British League Division Two season.
+Poole won the fours (for a fourth time) in 1994, as part of the Oxford Cheetahs team during the 1994 British League Division Two season.